AlexandrAnatoliev/project-euler/README.md

 1. [Multiples of 3 or 5](Problem1/README.md)

-First, select which problem you want to work with and open the `Problem` directory:
+First, select the problem you want to solve and open the `Problem` directory:
 ```
 project-euler
 ├── Problem1/